naoyamorishita/main/nmorishita_nearc_presentation_240511.md

 This presentation summarizes a chapter of the presenter's master thesis, submitted to Clark University.

 ## 0. Summary
-1. I only used mathematical division, subtraction and local Moran's I for this research to make sure methods are clear for everyone.
+1. I only used mathematical division, subtraction, and local Moran's I to keep simplify methods.
-2. I identified clusters of high change intensities and quantity intensity of non- forest in central MA and Martha's Vineyard, not east MA.
+2. I identified clusters of high change intensity and gain quantity intensity of non- forest in central MA, not east MA.
 3. Future studies should focus on other land covers that affect connectivity among habitats.

 ## 1. Introduction